vaibhavkmathur/vaibhav.github.io/README.md

 [View Project](https://github.com/Usama93-PU/AI-Chess-Engine)

-- Chess Engine based on MiniMax Algorithm that can play against humans
+- Chess engine based on **Deep Learning ML** algorithms that can play against humans
+- Used heuristics like **MinMax, AlphaBeta Pruning & Quiescence Search** to evaluate the game